Existence of the longest arcs for left-invariant three-dimensional contact sub-Lorentzian structures: Introduction

 The question of existence of the longest arcs is nontrivial.
 Indeed, from the viewpoint of control theory, the problem of finding the longest arcs is an optimal control problem where the control set is unbounded and the cost functional is concave, so the standard Filippov theorem~\cite[Ch.~2, \S\,7, vol.~3]{filippov} is not applicable in this case.

-The present paper shows the existence of the longest arcs for some left-invariant three-dimensional contact sub-Lorentzian structures.
+The present paper shows the existence of the longest arcs for certain left-invariant three-dimensional contact sub-Lorentzian structures.
 Such sub-Lorentzian structures are classified up to local isometry preserving time and space orientations in the work of M.~Grochowski, A.~Medvedev and B.~Warhurst~\cite{classification}.
-They are defined by a set of invariants.
+They are specified by a set of invariants.
 We need to introduce some notations to define these invariants.